American company’s Russian subsidiary to litigate Putin’s coronavirus order

 Moratorium on bankruptcy

 We just should specify that according to SPARK-interfax, TapJets.ru JSC was registered by Russian citizen Andrey Sevidov in Saint Petersburg on 7 September 2018.
 The average staff number of this small enterprise in 2019 was six people, authorised capital is 12,000 rubles.
 Sales revenue in 2019 totalled almost 3,2 million rubles.
-However, the company ended the year with net loss equal to 3,1 million (managerial costs of the firm totalled almost 5,92 million during the year).
+However, the company ended the year with a net loss equal to 3,1 million (managerial costs of the firm totalled almost 5,92 million during the year).
 The information about taxes, insurance premiums to the Federal Compulsory Medical Insurance, Social Insurance Fund and Pension Fund of Russia on SPARK-interfax and in other sources is absent.
 And rusprofile.ru evaluates its profitability as zero.

 TapJets.ru JSC is on the list that is covered by the moratorium according to Article 9.1 of the Federal Law No. 127-FL On Insolvency (bankruptcy) during the spread of the coronavirus infection as of 26.10.2002.